alcrene/pyloric-network-simulator/README.md

 ## Usage

 See the documentation.

+## Building the documentation

+Ensure the *.md* and *.py* files are synchronized

+    jupytext --sync prinz2004.md

+Build the documentation

+    jb build prinz2004.md

+Push to GitHub Pages

 [^model-def]:
     • Prinz, A. A., Bucher, D. & Marder, E. *Similar network activity from disparate circuit parameters.* Nature Neuroscience 7, 1345–1352 (2004). [doi:10.1038/nn1352](https://doi.org/10.1038/nn1352)